 The confirmation simple color mode is based on the methodology used by confirmation signals and is the one enabled by default.
 This mode uses three colors, each one can be interpreted as follows:

-- Green candles: Strong buy active.
+- Green candles: Strong bullish signal active.

-- Red candles: Strong sell active.
+- Red candles: Strong bearish active.